 The most annoying part happens when she spends all day making funny faces at me, bouncing me severally on her lap and throwing me up in the air to catch me mid-air.

 Well, I know she means well but, I wish she could just disappear and leave me alone.
-As I’m thinking about how to get rid of her, she enters my room again for the twentieth time in an hour and starts talking to me about her son who gets bullied at school as if I’m her age.
+As I’m thinking about how to get rid of her, she enters my room again for the twentieth time in an hour and starts talking to me about her son who got bullied at school.

 “No one who bullies my child goes free.
 No bully beats my child!
 Not my baby!”
-She slaps both palms on her busty chest and shakes her head afterwards.
+She slaps both palms on her chest and shakes her head.

-“Neither will I allow anyone bullies you at school.
+“Neither would I allow anyone bully you at school.
 I would fight back.”
 She turns to check on me before reaching for the doorknob.

 “Fight back?
 Who?
 A child?”
+I ask.
 She slowly withdraws her hand and listens.
 I close my eyes.
 When next I open them, she has gently closed the door.

 She re-enters after a few minutes with my meal.
 I look at her and feel sorry for her.
 What I’m about to do will surely scare her but my brain is all set to make it happen.
 I can’t control it now.

 “Come on baby.
 Come take your meal.
 I’m sure you’re famished.
 Why don’t you ever cry?
 You’re such a good child.
 My former child cried every couple of minutes and I didn’t like it.
 You’re the best Baby!”
-She went on and on and my brain becomes very active to make the vice happen.
+She goes on and on until my brain becomes very ready to make the vice happen.

-“You’ve got to stop hallucinating and mind my baby,” mum says.
+“You’ve got to stop hallucinating Magret and mind my baby,” mum says.

 When mum leaves she quickly cleans the mess on the mat, looking at me at the interval.
 Sooner than I thought she starts picking her few items in my room and leaves in a haste and fails to report to work the next day.